 Conclusion: Studies suggest that the Mediterranean diet reduces colorectal cancer risk.
 No studies on a low-carbohydrate diet and colorectal cancer are known.
 If a person is participating in a low-carbohydrate diet, they should be aware of which foods can increase risk of colon cancer and modify the diet to avoid these, specifically limiting the amount of red meat and finding other ways to receive a protein source.
 The two diets need to be directly compared to determine if the risk of colorectal cancer is more effectively reduced with the Mediterranean diet than a low-carbohydrate diet.

 McGeown C. Mediterranean Diet versus a Low-Carbohydrate Diet in Reducing Colorectal Cancer Risk.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.